 Diverse, kind hearted, outgoing, and fun are just a few adjectives to describe my group.
 Everyone’s unique character contributed to what this experience was about.
 Throughout the stay my group members no longer felt like the kids I first met at the airport but my family members.--Daisia

-Congratulations on your upcoming Experiment summer on the Spain: Regional Cultures program.
+Congratulations on your upcoming Experiment summer on the Spain: Cultural Discovery program.
 Visit our pre-departure page for information about our expectations, communications, and travel planning.
 In early 2019, our summer international information will be published in a secure page, found in the Parent Portal.

 In early spring, the following program-specific documents will be linked to this page: